SupratikSaha/Leetcode-Problems/README.md

 # Leetcode-Problems
-This repository showcases leetcode problems solutions with time and space complexities
+This repository showcases Leetcode problems solutions with time and space complexities